Using data plans outside Canada

 Remove or switch your SIM card

-Use Wi-Fi and applications
+Use Wi-Fi and Chat apps

-There are also applications such as Onavo that will compress data and let you do up to 5 times more with your current data plan without additional fees.
+There are apps that can compress data and let you do up to 5 times more with your current data plan without additional fees.
 They reduce your roaming charges by providing a leaner version of the Internet.
-They will also provide you with a breakdown of your mobile data usage, showing you how much data is being consumed by each app and allowing you to make better informed data usage choices.

 Go to mobile-friendly websites